kevin-mr/project-c/README.md

 - Create Mock Server endpoints to emulate a RESTful API behavior for testing during development.
 - Capture Webhook events to redirect them to local environments using our CLI tool.
-- Create variants of the simulated endpoints in the Mock Server to test multiple scenarios simultaneously.
+- Define variants of the simulated endpoints in the Mock Server to test multiple scenarios simultaneously.
+- Generate responses dynamically from temporal storage and previous request data

 ## Prerequisites